chrisbroski/goal-math/essay2.md

         return param * -0.01;
     };

 Action *M* will only return negative (painful) subjective sense values.
-Sticking with our metaphor of M being movement, moving costs time and energy and returns no immediate benefit.
+Sticking with our metaphor of M being movement, moving costs time and energy and results in no immediate benefit.
 Our creature can't feel the simple joy of taking a walk, yet.

-Action *E* is harmful by the parameter value multiplied by -0.01, but when the parameter is greater than or equal to 3.0, it gains 0.050, resulting in a pleasure response.
+Action *E* is harmful by the parameter value multiplied by -0.01, but when the parameter is greater than or equal to 3.0, it gains 0.050, resulting in a pleasurable response.
 This is consistent with our eating metaphor.
-It requires a little time and energy to do, but if successful, can result in acquiring energy and other critical resources.
+Eating expends a little time and energy, but if successful, can result in acquiring energy and other critical resources.

 ### Blurry Action Parameters

 If we don't allow a creature to experiment outside of pre-programmed behaviors, it can't possibly ever discover better ones.
 Instead of deterministically performing action *E* with a parameter of 3.0, we could select from one of three parameter values: 2.0, 3.0, or 4.0.
-A simple **blurry action parameter** consists of a number of parameter values, each with a likelihood of 0.0 to 1.0.
+A simple **blurry action parameter** is a collection of parameter values, each with a likelihood of 0.0 to 1.0.
 Let's represent a collection of blurry parameters for action *E* in situation `1, 0` with this data structure.

     bap.E["1, 0"] = [
         {"param": 2.0, "likelihood": 1.0},